create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 ### MFInt32 [in] **set_coordIndex** <small>[0,∞) or -1</small>

-**colorIndex** values define the order in which Color|ColorRGBA values are applied to polygons (or vertices).
+*coordIndex* indices provide the order in which coordinates are applied to construct each polygon face.
+Order starts at index 0, commas are optional between sets.

-#### Hints
+#### Hint

-- If *colorIndex* array is not provided, then Color|ColorRGBA values are indexed according to the coordIndex field.
-- If colorPerVertex='false' then one index is provided for each polygon defined by the coordIndex array.
-No sentinel -1 values are included.
-- If colorPerVertex='true' then a matching set of indices is provided, each separated by sentinel -1, that exactly corresponds to individual values in the coordIndex array polygon definitions.
+- Sentinel value -1 is used to separate indices for each successive polygon.

 ### SFBool [ ] **solid** TRUE